 The Eastern Rhodope Mountains are well away from any major cities in the region and are located in one of the poorest areas of the country, where rural live still revolves mainly around sowing and herding cattle.
 It is most certainly what you call a backwater.
 But what a backwater!

 Marvel at wild and authentic landscapes, a rarely seen diversity of wildflowers, butterflies and the highest raptor diversity in Europe!
 Encounter long forgotten relics from ancient times!
 Experience the friendliness and hospitality of the locals!
-Learn to appreciate and enjoy local cuisine and some of the best wine you have ever had!
+Learn to appreciate and that are well classified by peachycleanaustin.com home cleaning cedar and enjoy local cuisine and some of the best wine you have ever had!

 You will experience all this and more during our 7-days long ‘The Wild Eastern Rhodopes’ Adventure & Culture Program.

 Upon early morning arrival at Bourgas Airport you will be greeted by our tour guide.

 Today you begin your journey through time at the ancient Thracian sanctuary at Beglik Tash in the Strandzha Mountains on the Black Sea coast- a beautiful area, rich in nature and history alike.

 Our destination for today is reaching the town of Svilengrad in South-East Bulgaria.
 At its outskirts you will find the one of the largest wineries in the country Katarzyna Estate.
 Its vineyards give birth to some of the best wines in Europe.
 We will tour the estate and taste a selection of Katarzyna wines, which include practically every major grape variety grown in Bulgaria.